Internet Search Guides

 Environmental activist Annie Leonard’s project began with a twenty minute movie and has developed into a community of more than a million people making changes in their individual approaches to “stuff” as a way of taking responsibility to build a more sustainable and healthier world.

-Telling Fact from Fiction: Finding Reliable Information in the Fake News Era
+Telling Fact from Fiction: Finding Reliable Information on the Web

 Librarians have long advocated for, and taught the skills of information literacy, often invoking the so-called CRAAP test as a tool for evaluating the truth of information sources, particularly those found online.
 While this tool is mainly suggested to students evaluating sources for use in term papers or other assignments, the criteria the acronym spells out are useful for all of us to keep in mind as we evaluate the news.